DanielCreggOrganization/w6-lab-firebase-sophieboyle1/README.md

    - Disable Google Analytics when prompted.
    - Under Build, add the Authentication service.
 Select Email/Password.
    - Under Build, add the Firestore Database service.
 Start in Test Mode.
-   - Click on project overview and register a web app in your Firebase project called ionic-web-app.
+   - Click on project overview and register a web app in your Firebase project called ``ionic-web-app``.

 2. Configure Firebase Services:
    ```bash